Russia's biggest question: what's Trump's next move?

 Keir Giles is an associate fellow of the Russia and Eurasia Programme at Chatham House.
 He is also a director of the Conflict Studies Research Centre, a group of subject matter experts in Eurasian security.
 The opinions in the article belong to the author.

-(CNN)As Russian Foreign Minister Sergey Lavrov prepares for a meeting Wednesday with President Donald Trump, the sacking of FBI Director James Comey may be causing both those in Moscow and Washington to wonder exactly what Trump's next move will be.
+(CNN)As Russian Foreign Minister Sergey Lavrov prepared for a meeting Wednesday with President Donald Trump, the sacking of FBI Director James Comey must have caused both those in Moscow and Washington to wonder exactly what Trump's next move will be.

 Russia's early optimism for a new kind relationship with the United States under Trump seemed entirely justified at the time.